 2. Clean Your Stethoscope

 If your job involves using a stethoscope, make sure you keep it clean.
 Clean your stethoscope before and after each use and after anyone else borrows it.
 The best way to clean your stethoscope is with an alcohol wipe.
 Make sure you go all the way up the tubing as well as on the diaphragm.
 Do it in front of your patients so that you can model good practice for them.
 Most hospitals and health clinics do not have stethoscope cleaning protocols in place, but a germy stethoscope can make you just as sick as germy hands.

 3. Fight Stress

 Stress is an unavoidable part of any nursing job.
 How much and how often depends on the individual job, but one thing is for sure: it’s not enough to passively “ride out” stress.
 You have to actively fight it.
 Otherwise, stress will lower your immune system and deprive you of health.
-You can actively fight stress by deliberately taking time out during your day, by meditating, by listening to relaxation tapes on your lunch hour, by power napping or through dozens of other strategies.
+You can actively fight stress by deliberately taking time out during your day, meditating, listening to relaxation tapes during your lunch hour, power napping, or through dozens of other strategies.
 Don’t wait until you feel stressed to start combating it; incorporate de-stressing routines into your life right away to help keep you healthy and strong.

 4. Go to Sleep

 According to the National Sleep Foundation, the right amount of sleep contributes to a thriving immune system.
 Unfortunately, nurses’ immune systems are often compromised through lack of sleep.
 It’s all too easy to sell yourself short on sleep since the negative effects don’t always show up immediately.
 But when you’re tempted to stay out partying to unwind after a hard day or to work overtime the night before an early shift, just think about how awful you felt the last time you got sick.